apsm100/behind-the-curtain/README.md

 ## Behind the Curtain
-An annonymous confession app for BCIT, UBC, and SFU students; built for Android.
+An anonymous confession app for BCIT, UBC, and SFU students; built for Android.

 * [General info](#general-info)
 * [Screenshots](#screenshots)